-••• Is my Property an HMO?
-Housing Act 2004 section It will be an HMO if it is one of the following: and schedule numbers A shared house lived in by people who belong to more than one family and who share one or more facilities. s254(2) (The 'standard test') A house in bedsits lived in by people who belong to more than one family and who share one or more facilities. s254(2) (The 'standard test') A converted building s254(4) (The 'converted building test') An individual flat lived in by people who belong to more than one family and who share one or more facilities. s254(3) (The 'self-contained flat test') A building of self-contained flats that do not meet 1991 Building Regulation standards. s257 Exemptions If it is occupied by only two people.
+Is my Property an HMO?
+Housing Act 2004 section It will be an HMO if it is one of the following: and schedule numbers A shared house lived in by people who belong to more than one family and who share one or more facilities. s254(2) (The 'standard test') A house in bedsits lived in by people who belong to more than one family and who share one or more facilities. s254(2) (The 'standard test') A converted building (see definition on page 6) s254(4) (The 'converted building test') An individual flat lived in by people who belong to more than one family and who share one or more facilities. s254(3) (The 'self-contained flat test') A building of self-contained flats that do not meet 1991 Building Regulation standards. s257 Exemptions If it is occupied by only two people.
 Sch 14,7 If it is occupied by the owner - and their family if any - and one or two lodgers.
 Sch 14, 6(c) If it is occupied by a religious community.
 Sch 14,5 If the occupiers have their main residence elsewhere. s259 If no one in the property is required to pay rent. s254(2)(e) If the owner or manager is a public body.
 Sch 14, 2 If the owner or manager is an educational institution.
-Sch 14,4 A building of self-contained flats if two thirds or more of the flats are owner-occupied. s257(2)(b) If the property is part of a guest house or hotel - unless an 'HMO declaration' is made. s254(2)(d) (s255(1)) Some of these HMOs must have a Licence - Which ones?
-A house or flat that meets the definition of an HMO which must have a licence if a) it is an HMO - see definition of HMO above, and b) it is occupied by five people or more .
-Regulations made under s55 Exemptions: If the whole property is a purpose built block of 3 or more self-contained flats only HMOs managed by The Local Housing Authority, a Registered Housing Provider, the Police, the Fire and Rescue Authority and the National Health Service Family - husband, wife, co-habitee, child, step-child, foster-child, grandchild, parent, step-parent, foster-parent, grandparent, brother, half brother, sister, half-sister, aunt, uncle, niece, nephew, cousin. s258 Facilities - basic amenities: wc; wash hand basin, shower, bath; cooking facilities. s254(8) Accommodation used by full-time students while they are studying is taken to be their main residence. s259(2)(a)
+Sch 14,4 A building of self-contained flats if two thirds or more of the flats are owner-occupied. s257(2)(b) If the property is part of a guest house or hotel - unless an 'HMO s254(2)(d) declaration' is made. (s255(1)) Some of these HMOs must have a Licence - Which ones?
+A house or flat that meets the definition of an HMO must have a licence if a) it is an HMO - see definition of HMO above, and b) it is occupied by five people or more .
+Regulations made under s55 Exemptions: If the whole property has 3 or more purpose built self-contained flats only If the basement is in commercial use and there are only two residential storeys above.
+Family - husband, wife, co-habitee, child, step-child, foster-child, grandchild, parent, step-parent, foster-parent, grandparent, brother, half brother, sister, half-sister, aunt, uncle, niece, nephew, cousin. s258 Facilities - basic amenities: wc; wash hand basin, shower, bath; cooking facilities. s254(8) Accommodation used by full-time students while they are studying is taken to be their main residence. s259(2)(a)